brooksca3/wiki_collection/README.md

 #### UN Press Releases

 To replicate the UN press release collection, navigate to `scraping/un_articles/` and run `python3 run_un_scrape.py`.
 This script will download all available UN press releases to a directory called `press_releases`.
 Please note that this process can take up to 2 hours to complete.

+#### Reddit Comments

+To replicate the Reddit comment collection, navigate to `scraping/reddit/` and run `python3 run_reddit_scrape.py`.
+This script will download a sample of 10000 comments from the kaggle dataset and save them to `scraping/reddit/kaggle_data/sampled_comments.json`.
+Please note that this process will complete in under 1 minute.